PeterDrake/drakepedia/administrivia/policies.md

 - Be correct.
 - Be clearly explained, using appropriate notation, prose, and diagrams.
 - Address special and boundary cases.

-## Exams
-Each test will strongly emphasize material presented since the previous test, although earlier material is fair game.

-Exams are typical pencil-and-paper exams.
-They are closed-book, but you may bring one 3x5 inch index card full of notes.
-You may write on both sides.

-You may not access electronic devices (including music players) during exams.

-You may not leave the room and come back during an exam.
-If this is problematic for you, speak to me well in advance of the exam.

-An exam answer should:
-- Provide the requested information.
-- Be clear.
-Use complete sentences where appropriate.
-- Be neatly written.

-If a question seems ambiguous, make and state a reasonable assumption.
-If, in a proof question, you need some secondary result, state the result and use it; if there is time later, go back and prove it.

-## Grades
-You can see your current status at any time within Canvas. **_If there is a problem with your grade, it is your responsibility to address it immediately._** I will not offer ad hoc extra credit to improve your grade after the course is over.

 ## Disabilities
 If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to [Student Support Services](https://www.lclark.edu/offices/student_support_services/).
 After you have submitted documentation and filled out paperwork for the current semester requesting accommodations, staff in that office will notify me of the accommodations for which you are eligible.